Asferrasool/dropr/README.md

-# DeliverPak - Rural Pakistan Delivery Service
+# Dropr - Get Your Goods!

 A mobile-first delivery application designed for rural Pakistani areas, featuring AI-powered chat ordering for food, medicines, and groceries.
 Built with React, Node.js, and DeepSeek AI integration.